Oliver-Binns/Website/Content/posts/team-restructure.md

 Finally, since all our team members were constantly context switching between different features, it was difficult for them to focus for long enough to gain a deep understanding of each of them.
 When this happens, we see the [Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) begin to take effect.
-This is more colloquially known as ‘bikeshedding’ from the example where nuclear power-plant designers don't understand enough detail about the reactor plans so decide to ensure there is a design for the bikeshed.
+This is more colloquially known as ‘bikeshedding’ from the example where nuclear power-plant designers don’t understand enough detail about the reactor plans so decide to ensure there is a design for the bikeshed.

 ## Our Aims

 ![Team Structure diagram.
 A discovery team with arrows for feature 1 pointing at feature team 1, feature 2 pointing at feature team 2, and feature 3 pointing at feature team 3.
 The discovery team contains a tech lead, product managers, performance analyst, user researcher and designers.
 Each of the three feature teams contains a tech lead, product manager, business analyst and Android, iOS, Typescript and Platform developers as well as automation and manual QA.](../../Images/team-restructure-after.png)
 *Our New Team Structure — Teams are split by business domain*

-Empower individuals to take responsibility over their feature Empower teams to own their end-to-end
+When restructuring our teams, we wanted to solve as many of these irritations as possible.
+We created each of our teams around an end-to-end component of our app, with full ownership of their component.
+We have drawn the lines between the teams responsibilities with the aim of minimising cross-team dependencies.
+We wanted to ensure they have all skills to be able to successfully manage this _within_ the team, including making day-to-day decisions on maintenance and any enhancements.
+We’re hoping that this will enable the team to have a full understanding of their area and current work without being distracted by work going on in other parts of the app.
+Our leadership team should be an escalation path for the team to use at their discretion when problems arise.
-Team Leads are an escalation path to support the team, not to micromanage the team
+They are not there to micromanage the team or step in to make decisions on the team’s behalf.

 ## Things we want to avoid
-Our teams have raised concerns about loss of responsibility Complete siloing of our different disciplines: Android Catchup Lack of support for less senior team members Over-defining the team ways of working: individuals and interactions over processes and tools
+Our teams have raised concerns about loss of responsibility Complete siloing of our different disciplines: Android Catchup Lack of support for less senior team members

+Over-defining the team ways of working: individuals and interactions over processes and tools Encourage senior developers to have a basic knowledge of the whole stack, not just their discipline.

 ## Opportunities
 Ability to learn a new language and stack